Zugamifk/araci/Notes/Ideas.md

 * Roasting is the most basic form of cooking, done over a fire with no other type of ingredients.
 Only plants and meats can be roasted.
 * Boiling requires a container and water.
 Faster than roasting.
 * Frying requires a container and oil.
 Even faster than boiling.
 * Infusing requires more precise tools and processing to create.
-They require an oil to infuse and a spice or hearb to infuse with.
+They require an oil to infuse and a spice or herb to infuse with.
 * Fermenting requires an ingredient with sugar and takes a very long time to create.
 Only way to create alcohol.
 *